majorregal/TimelessEmulator/README.md

 #### Does the Timeless Jewel's seed and its conqueror interact?

 No, the seed only affects small and notable passive skills and the conqueror only keystones.
-This means two Timeless Jewels with the same seed but different conquerors affect small and notables the same way.
+This means two Timeless Jewels with the same seed but different conquerors affect small and notable passive skills the same way.